Matthew-Hurrell/viva-la-nacho/README.md

 ## Future Features

 I believe the Viva La Nacho site has a lot of potential for expansion in the future.
-The basic functionality is there for the MVP but there are many features I would like to add in the future.
+The basic functionality is there for the MVP, but there are many features I would like to add in the future.

 ### Admin Area

 I was advised by my mentor to add an admin area for administrators so they wouldn't have to log into the Django admin area.
-I would have liked to have implimented this prior to deadline but unfortunately due to time constraints I chose to prioritise other features.
+I would have liked to have implemented this prior to the project deadline, but unfortunately due to time constraints, I chose to prioritise other features.
 The basic concept would be to have an admin navigation option on the main site navigation bar that is only visible to users with admin privilages.
 Navigating to this page would open a dashboard for administrators to view the basic site stats like number of posts and comments and new users.
 They would also be able to execute basic tasks and actions like approving comments and adding a featured recipe.
 This page would have to be secured and hidden from other site users.

 [Back to top](<#contents>)

 ### User Profile

 Another feature that I believe would greatly improve on the site would be a customisable user profile section.
 In this section logged in / authorised users would be able to edit and update their profile details.
 They would also be able to add a profile picture / avatar for further profile customisation.
 This would greatly improve the social element of the app and the overall user experience.
-This was another feature I wanted to impliment but it was delayed due to other features taking priority.
+This was another feature I wanted to implement but it was delayed due to other features taking priority.

 [Back to top](<#contents>)

 ### User Change Password

 One of the first new features I will impliment in the future will be a user password change option for users who forget or want to change their password.
 Currently a user has no way to retrieve their password / profile if they forget their log in details.
-This will mean they will lose their access to their profile and recipes.
+This could result in the user losing access to their profile and recipes.
 This is a big problem and could lead to users abandoning the site in the future.
 Hence this feature is a priority moving forwards.

 [Back to top](<#contents>)

 ### Sign Up Email Confirmation

-Another future feature I would like to impliment relating to authorisation is a user sign up email confirmation.
-I would like a user sign up to trigger an automated email into the user inbox prompting them to confirm their email address.
+Another future feature I would like to implement relating to authorisation is a user sign-up email confirmation.
+I would like a user sign-up form submission to trigger an automated email into the user inbox prompting them to confirm their email address.
 This would help to prevent spam profiles.
 Users who sign up but don't confirm their email can still view the site but have limited access to site functionality such as posting and commenting.

 [Back to top](<#contents>)

 ### Recipe Categories

-The Viva La Nacho site currently features recipe category fields which don't have any usable functionality.
+The Viva La Nacho site currently features recipe category fields which do not have any usable functionality.
 These fields were originally intended to group recipes together to be displayed in recipe category lists / sections.
 This is definitely a feature I would like to integrate in the future.
 I would also like for a user to be able to search the site for a food category and be presented with recipes that match that category.

 [Back to top](<#contents>)

 ### Search Recipes

 I did plan to have a search bar on the homepage in the original Viva La Nacho wireframe designs.
 Unfortunately this feature was delayed due to being a low priority in comparison to other features.
-In the future I would like a user to be able to use the search bar field on the homepage or the all recipes page to search for specific recipes / categories.
+In the future I would like a user to be able to use the search bar field on the homepage to search for specific recipes / categories.
 Submitting this field would then return a search template page with a list of any matching results.
 This would be a better experience for the user rather than having to manually search for a particular recipe.

 [Back to top](<#contents>)